 Rio Tinto was recently caught destroying sacred aboriginal rock shelters in Australia, after which their C.E.O. was forced to resigned and the company stated – “We are determined to ensure that the destruction of a heritage site of such exceptional archaeological and cultural significance never occurs again at a Rio Tinto operation.”
 They must be held to that promise.

-The project promises big economic benefits for these foreign mining companies while the U.S. and Arizona keep none of the precious ore and collect only a small portion of the eventual profits.
+The project promises big economic benefits for these foreign mining companies while the U.S. and Arizona will likely keep none of the precious ore and collect only a small portion of the eventual profits.
 Furthermore, it comes at a huge cost to the environment, it impedes the religious freedom of the Western Apache peoples and robs Arizonans of a beautiful recreational area.

-This short documentary tells the stories of several impacted groups and their fight against the mine.
+This short documentary and subsequent videos tells the stories of several impacted groups and their fight against the mine.
 Below you can read more information about the mine’s plan of operations, the Environmental Impact Statement awaiting approval from the U.S. Forest Service as well as efforts to repeal the land swap legislation that authorized the mine.

 The U.S. Forest Service and Resolution Copper denied requests to interview for this film.